Girls Varsity Ice Hockey

 Elizabeth LeydenHead Coach

-In addition to coaching hockey and teaching, Liz lives on campus with her husband, Jake, who also works on campus, a dean of students, and their three children, Maddie, Ben, and Ellie.
+In addition to coaching hockey and teaching, Liz lives on campus with her husband, Jake, who also works at the school, and their three children.

 -